timdiels/chicken_turtle_project/docs/developer_guide.rst

 testmon once it supports xdist.
 You can still install and use --testmon yourself, you probably shouldn't add --testmon to setup.cfg though as that would allow for commits with failing tests.

+It is guaranteed that any release commit can be checked out and by installing requirements.txt, all tests will succeed.
+We cannot guarantee this for commits with editable requirements.
+We could require one to first ensure the editable requirement's repo is clean, and the commit has been pushed.
+We could then pin onto that particular commit.
+But this is too restrictive; you would no longer be able to amend or rebase commits in editable requirements as you need to push it as soon as you use it in another repo you are working on.